On a Stochastic Fundamental Lemma and Its Use for Data-Driven Optimal Control: INTRODUCTION

-In this paper, we link the data-driven system presentation via the fundamental lemma with the PCE approach for uncertainty propagation for LTI systems subject to process noise.
-Our contributions are as follows: (i) we present a stochastic variant of the fundamental lemma which enables to predict and to propagate the statistical distributions of the behavior, i.e.---states, inputs, and noise---over finite horizons. (ii) we present mild conditions under which a stochastic OCP in random variables can be formulated equivalently in a finite-dimensional data-driven fashion without explicit knowledge of the system matrices.
-This reformulation is built upon knowledge or estimation of noise realization trajectories.
-Hence (iii), we also propose a strategy to estimate past noise realizations from state measurements without explicit system knowledge.
-Finally (iv), drawing upon simulation examples, we demonstrate the efficacy for data-driven stochastic MPC.
+In this paper, we link the data-driven system representation via the fundamental lemma with the PCE approach for uncertainty propagation of LTI systems subject to process disturbance.
+Our contributions are as follows: 1) we present a stochastic variant of the fundamental lemma which enables prediction and propagation of the statistical distributions of the inputs and outputs over finite horizons.
+The key observation is that the PCE coefficients of a stochastic LTI system satisfy dynamics with the same matrices as the original system.
+2) we present mild conditions under which a stochastic Optimal Control Problem~(OCP) in random variables can be formulated equivalently in a finite-dimensional data-driven fashion without explicit knowledge of the system matrices.
+This reformulation is built upon knowledge or estimation of disturbance realization trajectories.
+Hence 3), we also propose a strategy to estimate disturbance realizations from input-output data without explicit system knowledge.
+Finally 4), drawing upon simulation examples, we demonstrate the efficacy of the proposed approach for data-driven stochastic optimal control.

 The remainder of the paper is as follows: Section~\ref{sec:problem_statement} gives details about the considered setting and revisits data-driven system representations.
-After breif introduction to PCE, Section~\ref{sec:data_representation} and Section~\ref{sec:stochastic_OCPs} present the main results, i.e., the data-driven representation of stochastic LTI systems and the data-driven reformulation of stochastic MPC both using PCE.
+After a brief introduction to PCE, Section~\ref{sec:data_representation} and Section~\ref{sec:stochastic_OCPs} present the main results, i.e., the data-driven representation of stochastic LTI systems and the data-driven reformulation of a stochastic optimal control problem both using PCE.
 Section~\ref{sec:simulation} considers two numerical examples; the paper ends with conclusions in Section~\ref{sec:conclusion}.